UmeshSamartapu/Forecasting_of_Smart_City_Traffic_Patterns_upskillcampus_Edunet_DSML_Internship/Code/README.md

-# 🚗 Traffic Volume Prediction using Decision Trees
+# 🚦 Traffic Pattern Forecasting Report for Smart City Initiative

 This project focuses on **predicting vehicle traffic volume** at city junctions using a combination of **feature engineering** and **machine learning models  XGBoost Regressor.**
 It includes **data preprocessing, feature selection, model training, evaluation, and model saving.**